regtoga/LogicThursday/README.md

 ## Usage

 Run the main script to start the application:
-The current main script is inside the file "5LogicSimPythonQuineMcCluskey-Pages"
+The current main script is inside the file "LogicThursdayProgram"

 ```
 GUI_GTT_TTG_MAIN.py